Ex-FSU star testifies in 'stand your ground' hearing

 Former Florida State football star Travis Rudolph testified Tuesday in his "stand your ground" hearing.

-Rudolph's siblings testified earlier Tuesday that their brother's life was in danger when he shot and killed a man outside his home last year.
+Rudolph, 26, is charged with one count of first-degree murder and three counts of attempted first-degree murder in connection with a Lake Park shooting that killed Sebastien Jean-Jacques last year.

-Terrenie Coleman and Darryl Rudolph, known as DJ, took the stand during their 26-year-old brother's hearing, hoping to spare the former college and NFL wide receiver of having to go to trial.
+He was the last to testify on the fourth and final day of his much-prolonged hearing, recalling the events that led to last year's fatal shooting.

-Travis Rudolph, 26, is charged with one count of first-degree murder and three counts of attempted first-degree murder in connection with a Lake Park shooting that killed Sebastien Jean-Jacques.
+The former college and NFL wide receiver testified that he and his then-girlfriend, Dominique Jones, had gotten into an argument after she discovered that he had been exchanging text messages with another woman.

 According to a Palm Beach County Sheriff's Office probable cause affidavit, Rudolph shot two people during an altercation outside a home in the 500 block of North Redwood Drive in April 2021.